 Whether you want a basic blasting job done on a small item or a complete revival of a giant piece of equipment, WE DO IT ALL!
-We know that what you brought us you are entrusting us to take care of for you, and that is what we strive to do.
-We promise you will be completely satisfied with your final outcome.
-We take great pride in not only what materials we send out our doors, but also the lasting relationships we have created with our valued customers.
+We know that what you bring us you are entrusting us to take care of for you, and that is what we strive to do.
+We promise you will be completely satisfied with your final product.
+We take great pride in not only what finished product we send out our doors, but also the lasting relationships we have created with our valued customers.

 How did RPM Revival come about?

 Some history….
 Growing up I had an awesome Mom and Dad.
 I did not know at the time, but we did not have much money.
 My mom was a homemaker and part time house cleaner and my Dad was a farmer while also selling vacuum cleaners door to door.
 When it came to something we needed or something that did not work, we either made it or we rebuilt something we had.
 If not, we couldn’t buy it.
 My Dad always said, that if we needed something I had to take everyone else’s junk and fix it up.
 I was very fortunate to learn a great deal from both of them.
 At the age of 15 I bought my first car which was a 1970 Dodge Charger, which I still own today.
 This caused, at a young age, the desire to restore cars.
 I have restored several cars, most of them MOPAR’s!
 I have also restored endless amounts of tractors over the years.
 I love to take something and make it usable and desired again.
 Over the years I have restored about anything I could get my hands on.
 So, after spending 30 years at Bandag and 10 years in the Farm Implement business, my wife Christine and I decided to start working into retirement but at the same time own our own business.